Scroll down to see our useful list of shipping terms and definitions.

 Vessel charter for a fixed period instead of for a certain number of voyages or trips.

 A shipping industry standard used to calculate the average daily revenue performance of a vessel.
 Time charter equivalent is calculated from gross freight income less voyage costs.

 A category of vessel normally determined by its general use and size.
 For example Aframax tanker, Capesize bulker, etc.

 A container ship of typically 13,400 to 22,500 TEU.

 A bulker of typically 61,000 to 72,999 DWT.

 The amount in US dollars a vessel is considered to be worth.
 Sometimes used as a synonym for market value.
-Ways of valuing a ship include market value, DCF value, demolition value, book value and replacement value
+Ways of valuing a ship include market value, DCF value, demolition value, linear value and replacement value

 See DCF value